- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

 - The Ohio State Reformatory will host ghost walks and ghost hunts this month.

-- March 3 kicks off the First Friday Concert Series in downtown Middletown.
+- March 1 continues the First Friday Concert Series in downtown Middletown.
 Head to Governor’s Square for live music starting at 6:00; local restaurants will be offering specials as well.

 - The Artist Colony of Zanesville presents the First Friday Art Walk, a great opportunity to stroll through local galleries and meet the artists.
 Enjoy live music, food, and drink specials, and of course, art!